 Perhaps the biggest upcoming development is the implementation of the ETIAS visa waiver, to be launched towards the end of 2022.

 Currently, citizens of 60 nations are able to stay in the Schengen zone visa-free for up to 90 days within a 180-day period.
-However, calls for increased security have led to the development of the ETIAS visa waiver.
+However, calls for increased security have led to the development of the European Travel Information and Authorisation System (ETIAS).

 Once launched, all passport holders from current visa-exempt nations will be required to register with ETIAS before departing for a European Schengen Area nation.